zain-sajid/octree-challenge/README.md

 ## Acceptance Criteria

-- Create API endpoint/server action to convert images to LaTeX using DeepSeek API
+- Create API endpoint/server action to convert images to LaTeX using OpenAI API
+- Add loading/processing states when the code is being generated
-- Display LaTeX output in the code editor panel
+- Display the generated LaTeX code in a editor on the right panel
-- Organize code into reusable components and utilities
+- Organize code into reusable components and utilities wherever possible

 ## Additional Info

+- You can check out: https://tools.useoctree.com/tools/math-to-latex to see a live example for inspiration.
-Feel free to use AI tools to complete the task!
+- Feel free to use AI tools to complete the task.

 ## Tech Stack